Financial Aid & Scholarships

 Advanced Learning Made Affordable

-With affordable tuition and financial aid options for graduate students, the University of Michigan-Flint’s graduate programs offers outstanding academics and a recognized U-M degree for excellent value.
+With financial aid options for graduate students, the University of Michigan-Flint’s graduate programs offer outstanding academics and a recognized U-M degree for excellent value.
 Qualifying graduate students also have access to a limited number of grants and scholarships as well as a wide range of loan options.

 Scholarships

 UM-Flint offers a range of scholarships for graduate students and scholarships for individual degree programs.
 Learn more about your scholarship options and how to apply.
-Scholarships sponsored by the Office of Graduate Programs include:
+Scholarships sponsored by the Office of Graduate Programs.

-• Alumni Scholarship: This award is available to graduates of the University of Michigan, University of Michigan – Dearborn and University of Michigan – Flint.
-Click here to learn more about this scholarship.
+- University of Michigan Alumni Graduate Scholarship: This award is available to graduates of the University of Michigan, University of Michigan-Dearborn and University of Michigan-Flint.

-• CIT Non-Resident Graduate Tuition Scholarship: This award covers up to 100% of the difference between the residential and non-residential graduate tuition rates.
-More information can be found here.
+- CIT Non-Resident Graduate Tuition Scholarship: This award covers up to 100% of the difference between the residential and non-residential graduate tuition rates.

-• Greater Flint Community Leadership Scholarship: Live and work in Genesee County?
-Click here to learn more and apply for this scholarship.
+- Greater Flint Community Leadership Scholarship: Live and work in Genesee County?
+Learn more about the Greater Flint Community Leadership Scholarship.

-• Global Graduate Merit Scholarship: Are you an “F” visa-seeking applicant?
-If so, click here to learn more about this scholarship.
+- Global Graduate Merit Scholarship: Are you an “F” visa-seeking applicant?
+If so, Learn more about Global Graduate Merit Scholarship.

 Research Assistantships